-This summer we will start collecting more information on graduate students' interests.
-If you have a webpage you should feel free to send the link immediately to Tim Alborn; otherwise he will be soliciting info regarding your interests in the next month or two, to help students meet kindred spirits from different colleges.
+This year we will start collecting more information on graduate students' interests.
+If you have a webpage you should feel free to send the link immediately to Olivia Moy; otherwise she will be soliciting info regarding your interests in the next month or two, to help students meet kindred spirits from different colleges.

 Post your courses!
-If you are teaching a graduate seminar this coming fall or spring on a theme of interest to Victorianists, the time has come to write to Tim Alborn so that he can post the details here.
-Please format your information as laid out below and send it to Tim ASAP: Title of Course (specify fall or spring); time/day schedule for class meetings; first day of class; location (if known); number of credits; short description of course/texts.
+If you are teaching a graduate seminar this coming fall or spring on a theme of interest to Victorianists, the time has come to write to Olivia Moy so that she can post the details here.
+Please format your information as laid out below and send it to Olivia ASAP: Title of Course (specify fall or spring); time/day schedule for class meetings; first day of class; location (if known); number of credits; short description of course/texts.
 Click here to see what has come in so far.